From my earliest childhood I had the problem of empty time, of afternoons as ominous as the gaping mouth of an abyss.

 In that singular act of literary theft (not to be confused with plagiarism), Aires caught and stole my own dread of vacant time.
 It’s a sensation I associate with summer afternoons when my mother took us on her visits to her aging parents in Rochelle Park, a lower-middle class enclave in northern New Jersey.
 It was a regular destination as my mother was of the generation that continued to help out at her parents home, even after she was married with children.
 In her case, the help was truly needed.
 My grandfather had had a stroke; her oldest siblings had had polio; and my grandmother couldn’t manage alone.
 In addition to observing the usual rituals of visiting relatives, my mother was modeling what would be expected of us as daughters when she brought me and my sister Christine along on these trips.

 And that’s how I thought of those visits even though they only took a half hour by car.
 They were trips.
-I did know that the dentist who lived on the next street over from ours took ‘trips’ to Europe with his family, but it was insinuated that they were almost immorally extravagant.
+I knew that the dentist who lived on across the street took ‘trips’ to Europe with his family, but it was insinuated that they were almost immorally extravagant.
 My family took ‘day trips’ to the Jersey shore and, for many years, short trips to Rochelle Park, where my parents grew up.
 It’s a small town about a half hour from Manhattan, but for a child of the 50s, it might as well have been Aires’ Argentina.
 It was another country.
 But then everywhere outside my house was another country.
 Even sleep-overs were tinged with anxiety.
 My limited experience braced me for the possibility that I might have to do something strange like wear socks to bed or deal with the fact that some families thought nothing of drinking soda at dinner.

 I loved my grandmother, but her house was an alien sensorium made up of ammonia on linoleum floors, Noxema face cream, fluorescent kitchen lights, dull brown wallpaper, and grainy black and white television operas watched by my grandparents and my uncle who loved to show off his false teeth.
 You would think that being told to go outside would have come as a relief.
 But what I really wanted was to stay inside where I could read or draw—activities that to this day can block out the world around me.
 At the time, ‘the world’ was my grandparents’ microcosm, which hovered just above the poverty line.
 Nonetheless, at any sign of good weather, we would be chased outdoors and away from adult conversations about insurance, doctors, bills, and fraught exchanges about minuscule sums of money. (“Marie, Please take it.”
 My mother: No, please keep it.”
 The ‘it’ being two or three dollars.)